dvanderbeek/leather/README.md

 * Flash messages displayed in your application layout
 * A root route set
 * Default URL options for the Devise mailer configured for each environment.
-An example for `config/environments/development.rb`:
+An example for `config/environments/development.rb` is:

     config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }